Open Government Partnership

 The Open Government Partnership is an international initiative where signatory countries work to be more open, accountable and responsive to citizens.
 Using new technologies is a part of this.

-- how the government works
+- the government works

 International Open Government Partnership website